 Lay paper towels on a counter.
-Then lay grease-proof paper on top of that.
+Then lay a grease-proof paper on top of that.
 Sprinkle a thick layer of powdered sugar through a shift.
 Distribute the kourabiedes on the sugar as soon as they come hot out of the oven.
 Sprinkle another thick layer of powdered sugar through the shift on top of the kourabiedes.
 Make sure they are well-covered!
 Continue with the rest of your batches and let them cool down completely.
-It’s best if you leave them overnight —spread out, sitting on sugar and completely covered in it as well!
-Only after they had been sitting like that for hours and are completely cooled down can you get rid of some of the excess powdered sugar and arrange the kourabiedes in cookie boxes, food containers or plates.
+It’s best if you leave them overnight—spread out, sitting on sugar, and completely covered in it as well!
+Only after they had been sitting like that for hours and are completely cooled down can you get rid of some of the excess powdered sugar and arrange the kourabiedes in cookie boxes, food containers, or plates.

 See how clear clarified butter looks?
 It makes a lot of difference both to the taste and to the texture of the end product.